awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ### Update the permission that the Lambda roles use

-Each Lambda function has a role used to inoke the Lambda function.
+Each Lambda function has a role used to invoke the Lambda function.
 For example, the **fnAnalyzeSentiment** function has this role.

 ![AWS Photo Analyzer](images/role.png)